 The fastest way to be in an improv team is to set up your own improv team.

 If your goal is to perform, find other people who want to do the same and set up your own group.

 Practice together and see if you like to play with each other.
-Use all the opportunities you can to perform, for example, The Latecomers’ Open Mic is a safe space to stage short shows (you don’t even have to sell tickets).
+Use all the opportunities you can to perform, for example, Ad Hoc Improv Shows organises shows for players.
+Get in touch to set up your own show or be paired with others.

 If you’re starting a team with fresh players, it’s advisable to hire a coach or an outside eye to give pointers during practices.